 Through how the crisis with Spectre and Tartarus was built Venditti was able to further spotlight why Jim Corrigan is such an important character in the DC Universe.
-There is no one else that can handle or control Spectre like Jim Corrigan can.
+There is no one else that can handle or control Spectre as Jim Corrigan can.
 This brief stint where he gave up being Spectre showed exactly what happens when the Spirit of Vengeance is allowed to roam free without a host.
 In the process, we truly get an idea of the weight that Jim Corrigan was carrying and understand even more why he thought giving up being Spectre’s host was for the best.

 All of the character work for Spectre made Jim Corrigan’s grand speech as he accepted being the Spirit of Vengeance again was even more effective.
-Through that speech Jim Corrigan fully accepted all his responsibilities.
+Through that speech, Jim Corrigan fully accepted all his responsibilities.
 In accepting them Spectre itself was able to admit to Jim why he is the right person to be his host.
-It all showed that there is more of connection between Jim Corrigan and Spectre goes beyond simply being a host.
+It all showed that there is more connection between Jim Corrigan and Spectre goes beyond simply being a host.

 Wrapping up Justice League #47 with Batman and Green Lantern John Stewart coming to terms with who they each are in order to bring back the initial internal conflict Venditti introduced in his first issue on this series.
-The trust between teammates has been a recurring theme on Justice League, especially when it comes to Batman.
-But as we see with this issue Batman’s current trust issues was more with his own feelings of Superman revealing his identity to the world without consulting him or the Justice League.
-Confronting that fact and coming to terms that they won’t always agree with each others decision was a good way to wrap up this sub-plot.
+The trust between teammates has been a recurring theme in Justice League, especially when it comes to Batman.
+But as we see with this issue Batman’s current trust issues were more with his own feelings of Superman revealing his identity to the world without consulting him or the Justice League.
+Confronting that fact and coming to terms that they won’t always agree with each other’s decision was a good way to wrap up this sub-plot.

 The Bad: While an enjoyable comic Justice League #47 was far from perfect.
-Specifically with how things ended with a nice tight bow there was a rushed feeling.
-Especially considering how Venditti pointed out that the Justice League being on Themyscira was such a big deal it was odd that it wasn’t tapped into more.
+Specifically, with how things ended with a nice tight bow there was a rushed feeling.
+Especially considering how Venditti pointed out that the Justice League is on Themyscira was such a big deal it was odd that it wasn’t tapped into more.
 This sub-plot was simply resolved by having Spectre teleport the Justice League away without having to deal with the ramifications.
-This felt like a waste of a sub-plot because we should’ve seen Wonder Woman and the Justice League deal with the ramifications of this in the aftermath of solving the Specte conflict.
+This felt like a waste of a sub-plot because we should’ve seen Wonder Woman and the Justice League deal with the ramifications of this in the aftermath of solving the Spectre conflict.

-Batman admitting to Superman what he truly felt about his reveal would been stronger if the others jumped in as well.
+Batman admitting to Superman what he truly felt about his reveal would be stronger if the others jumped in as well.
 Given how Superman’s reveal affects them all it would’ve been nice to have Flash, Aquaman, and Wonder Woman show support or their own opposition over how Superman handled it.
 Not having that just highlighted how Flash and Aquaman in particular were nothing more than supporting players in this story.